-Note: In addition to the keyboard operations that are described in this section, the DS4000 Storage Manager 9.14, 9.15, and 9.16 software installation packages for Windows include a screen reader software interface.
-To enable the screen reader, select Custom Installation when using the installation wizard to install Storage Manager 9.14, 9.15, or 9.16 on a Windows host/management station.
+Note: In addition to the keyboard operations that are described in this section, the DS4000 Storage Manager 9.14 software installation package for Windows includes a screen reader software interface.
+To enable the screen reader, select Custom Installation when using the installation wizard to install Storage Manager 9.14 on a Windows host/management station.
 Then, in the Select Product Features window, select Java Access Bridge in addition to the other required host software components.

-Table 34 defines the keyboard operations that enable you to navigate, select, or activate user interface components.
+Table 30 defines the keyboard operations that enable you to navigate, select, or activate user interface components.
 The following terms are used in the table: